CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 The chemistry software stack maintained by CSC on LUMI (`/appl/local/csc/soft/chem`) has been recompiled following the recent major LUMI upgrade.
-Modules and instructions for the following software were updated:
+Modules and instructions for the following software have been
+updated:

 * [Amber](../../apps/amber.md)
 * [CP2K](../../apps/cp2k.md)